BrandonKowalski/slot/README.md

 produced.
 All documentation is 100% free-range, meatbag prose.

 The project is extremely low stakes.
-I wanted a bespoke frontend for my RG SP and thought that something this focused on GBA would be kind of neat.
+I wanted a bespoke frontend for my RG SP and thought that something the invoked the feeling of using my GBA SP as a kid.

-This is just a glorified wrapper around mGBA, which is the real star of the show.

-Provided without support.
-I will selectively address filed issues and PRs.

 Use it, don't use it, I don't care.